 |RADT A231||Sectional Anatomy for Diagnostic Imaging||3|

-A total of 70 credits is required for the degree.
+A minimum of 83 credits is required for the degree.

 Program Student Learning Outcomes

 At the completion of the diagnostic medical sonography program, students are able to: